yanbabagbeto/javascript-journey/javascripthandbook.md

 <details>
     <summary>for..in VS for..of</summary>

-We use *for..in* to loop through objects and *for..of* to loop through arrays.
+We use *for..in* to loop through objects and *for..of* to loop through arrays or maps.
+Note that objects are not iterable
 </details>

  <details>